handsontable/handsontable/handsontable/README.md

 ### Spreadsheet-like features in Handsontable:

-- Looks like a spreadsheet and is cell-oriented
 - Keyboard shortcuts compliant with either Google Sheets or Excel
 - 400 spreadsheet formulas via native integration with HyperFormula
 - Keyboard navigation across headers that can be disabled, making only cells navigable